FCI GROUP: Spitz and primitive types

-Are Chow Chows allowed as pet in a Singapore HDB Flat: No, what were you thinking?
+Is the Chow Chow approved as a pet in a Singapore HDB Flat?
+No, what were you thinking?

 Original Purpose: Fighting; guarding; cart-pulling; fur and food.

-Behaviour and Temperament: Self-contained, independent, dignified, strong-minded, stubborn, loyal, aloof.
+Behaviour and Temperament: Chow Chows are known to be self-contained, independent, dignified, strong-minded, stubborn, loyal, aloof.

 Breed Characteristics: Some individuals are aggressive, and most are highly territorial.
 Very fine guard dogs; very powerful.
 If mishandled, Chow Chows can be self-willed to the point of obstinacy and may be overly protective.
 Can be dangerous, because they are famously unpredictable in actions.
 Not playful.
 They can handle cold but have no tolerance for heat.
 The Chow Chow can be quite a handful to passive owners; only for experienced dog owners who are equipped to handle such a dog.